Scooters, Shooters, and Lawsuits.

-Our South Florida law firm, Wolf & Pravato, specializes in personal injury law.
+Our South Florida personal injury law firm, at the law office of Wolf & Pravato, specializes in personal injury law.
 With e-scooter accidents becoming more and more prevalent in our Fort Lauderdale community, our auto accident attorneys have also come to specialize in these particular kinds of cases as well.

 If you or a loved one has been injured in an e-scooter accident, it’s time to call on our electric scooter accident attorneys in Fort Lauderdale to help you recover your deserved damages for medical bills, lost pay, and any other losses due to your accident.

 Our Fort Lauderdale personal injury attorneys will always fight to win every case and to maximize every claim, and we want to be able to do this for you.
 In order for us to do, there are a few things you need to make sure you do immediately following your electric scooter accident.

 First things first.
 Get medical care!
 Do not wait, and most importantly, do not disregard even the most minor of scratches, bumps and bruises.
 Sometimes it could take hours or even days before symptoms from injuries, such as whiplash, to reveal themselves.
 A medical professional should be the only one to accurately assess whether or not you have sustained any injuries from your accident — do not try to diagnose, or not diagnose, yourself.

 As a personal injury law firm in Fort Lauderdale, we are well aware of the recent sharp rise in electric scooter injuries, and are well equipped to help you get the compensation you deserve.

 Our team of electric scooter accident lawyers know the ins and outs of Florida’s liability laws, as well as the insurance claims process.
 We will do all of the legwork and research needed to find out if you are eligible for compensation for damages.